-The American Legislative Exchange Council (ALEC) is a voluntary membership organization of state legislators that has often served as a conduit for promoting tobacco industry messaging and policy priorities, including interference with local control. smoke-free laws, and regulation of emerging tobacco products.
-110 For years, the tobacco industry has been one of ALEC's chief underwriters with the nation's major tobacco companies giving large cash contributions as well as paying legal bills and sponsoring golf and tennis events at ALEC meetings.
-111 Central to its structure and mission, ALEC's Private Enterprise Advisory Council includes representatives from Altria and the Oklahoma Council of Public Affairs, a long-time recipient of Altria funds.
-112 Past members and funders have included Lorillard Tobacco Company, Philip Morris Management Corporation, R.J.
-Reynolds Tobacco Company, Smokeless Tobacco Council, Cigar Association of America, Inc., and NJOY.113 According to its website, ALEC's membership currently includes nearly one-quarter of the country's state legislators with 23 comprising its governing board.
-It's legacy of tobacco industry influence extends beyond state legislators, with past ALEC members including six current Governors, 13 current U.S. Senators, and 65 current members of the U.S. House of Representatives.114 between the state Attorneys General of 46 states, the District of Columbia, five US territories and the four largest tobacco companies in the US.115 The MSA mandates that the industry pays billions of dollars annually to these states and restricts marketing, promotional programs, and targeting minors.
-Concessions won by the tobacco companies through the MSA include key legal immunities.116
+The American Legislative Exchange Council (ALEC) is a voluntary membership organization of state legislators that has often served as a conduit for promoting tobacco industry messaging and policy priorities, including interference with local control, smoke-free laws, and regulation of emerging tobacco products.
+For years, the tobacco industry has been one of ALEC's chief underwriters with the nation's major tobacco companies giving large cash contributions as well as paying legal bills and sponsoring golf and tennis events at ALEC meetings.
+Central to its structure and mission, ALEC's Private Enterprise Advisory Council includes representatives from Altria and the Oklahoma Council of Public Affairs, a long-time recipient of Altria funds.
+Past members and funders have included Lorillard Tobacco Company, Philip Morris Management Corporation, R.J.
+Reynolds Tobacco Company, Smokeless Tobacco Council, Cigar Association of America, Inc., and NJOY.
+According to its website, ALEC's membership currently includes nearly one-quarter of the country's state legislators with 23 comprising its governing board.
+It's legacy of tobacco industry influence extends beyond state legislators, with past ALEC members including six current Governors, 13 current U.S. Senators, and 65 current members of the U.S. House of Representatives.

+The 1998 Master Settlement Agreement (MSA) between the tobacco industry and US government remains in effect.
+The MSA is a legal settlement between the state Attorneys General of 46 states, the District of Columbia, five US territories and the four largest tobacco companies in the US.
+The MSA mandates that the industry pays billions of dollars annually to these states and restricts marketing, promotional programs, and targeting minors.
+Concessions won by the tobacco companies through the MSA include key legal immunities.